 Well, you actually might just be working for a tiny bit less money in 2020, because if you have a fixed salary then it is now spread over one additional day.
 But, if you get paid by the hour, this month could provide some extra compensation, since you might be getting more money if you have an additional eight hours (or more) from a bonus working day.

 There are other financial benefits to the 2020 leap year, and although they are probably not too significant individually, altogether they could add up to a nice little benefit to your finances.
 If you regularly pay a set rate (monthly, annually, etc.) for something—such as rent, the fee for a parking space, a bus/train transit pass, a fitness club membership, a subscription to a news site or online streaming video or music service, car and home insurance, or other types of annual memberships or charges—then you're getting an extra day for the same amount of money.
 On the other hand, you also have one more day to use up gasoline, natural gas, water, and electricity, so you could be paying just a little bit more for that extra day of consumption.

 How might leap year affect the U.S. government financially?
 Well, one big advantage it brings is that this year our government might have a lot more money.
-The U.S. Bureau of Engraving and Printing prints about $200 billion of new currency each year.
-Divided by a year with an extra day, that means that more than $500 million worth of new currency could be printed on leap day, which by almost any measure is an impressive stash of cash.
+The U.S. Bureau of Engraving and Printing prints approximately 25 million currency notes a day, with a face value of more than $550 million.
+By adding an extra day to the month, that means that more than $500 million worth of new currency could be produced on leap day, which by almost any measure is an impressive stash of new cash.

 So what are you doing with your money in 2020?
 If you need any advice about savings, mortgages, loans or our other products and services, please come by a branch and chat with us about what you want to accomplish with your finances—and maybe get a jump start on managing your money this leap year.